• Register

 Abstract

-Research field: Major accidents and disasters cause a huge wave of casualties and injuries.
-Proper triage training can reduce deaths caused by accidents.
-Mobile applications can be an effective tool for triage training due to their great benefits. be used
+Introduction: Proper triage training can reduce deaths from major incidents and disasters.
+Mobile applications can be an effective tool for triage training due to their wide range of benefits.

 Keywords